This year was a particularly exciting one as it is the Year of Art

 creative, and are exhibited within the school.

-encourage and value contributions to our art curriculum from the school
+As always, we encourage and value contributions to our art curriculum

-community.
-In January, we held an open Art afternoon where parents and
+from the school community.
+We have held an open Art afternoon where

-carers had the opportunity to view children’s art work and become
+parents and carers had the opportunity to view children’s art work and

-artist themselves!
-The children became the art teachers demonstrating
+become artist themselves!
+The children became the art teachers

-and explaining various art styles and skills.
-The adults were
+demonstrating and explaining various art styles and skills.
+The adults

 demonstrated.
 This afternoon proved to be a successful collaborative